 There was one thing in particular that stuck in my mind all through last year; somebody told me that trying to get somewhere in the photography business can feel like wading through heavy, sticky mud and you may get stuck for a while, but you’ll never reach the other side unless you continue.
 Well, that was pretty much my mantra for the entire year;)

-About a month later a beautiful baby girl was born.
+About a month after the shoot a beautiful baby girl was born.
 Good days, indeed:)

 Listening to Shocking Blue, Black Hotels and Daryll-Ann